quii/go-specs-greet/README.md

 }
 ```

-For this project I made a `Makefile` to show this usage
+I made a `Makefile` to show this usage

 ```makefile
 build: